EllinghamTech/ai_toolkit/README.md

 end
 ```

-When using `auto`, a tool may terminate further LLM calls by raising
+A tool may terminate further LLM calls by raising
 `AiToolkit::StopToolLoop` from `#perform`.

 See `lib/ai_toolkit/providers/claude.rb` and `lib/ai_toolkit/providers/bedrock.rb` for the provider implementations.
 A simple fake provider for testing is available in `lib/ai_toolkit/providers/fake.rb`.